- Bankruptcy/Insolvency Law

 Clayton Bangsund joined the College of Law in 2014.
 He is an expert in secured finance and various other fields of commercial law.

-Clayton is a member of the Canadian Conference on Personal Property Security Law (CCPPSL) and the CCPPSL’s Legislative Review Subcommittee, which has been tasked with reviewing the Canadian PPSAs and setting forth proposals for change.
+Clayton is a member of the Canadian Conference on Personal Property Security Law (CCPPSL) and the working group which has been tasked by the CCPPSL with reviewing the Canadian PPSAs and setting forth proposals for change.
 Clayton is also a member of the Canadian Association of Law Teachers.
 His teaching responsibilities with the College of Law include Contracts, Commercial Relationships, Secured Transactions in Personal Property, and Banking, Payment & Transfer Systems.
 In 2016, he was awarded the University of Saskatchewan Students’ Union Teaching Excellence Award.

-“Deposit Account Set-Off Under the PPSA” (2017) 80(1) Saskatchewan Law Review 11-35: commemorative edition celebrating Professor RCC Cuming’s 50 years of excellence at the College of Law.
+“Deposit Account Set-Off Under the PPSA” (2017) 80(1) Saskatchewan Law Review 11-35: commemorative edition celebrating Professor Ronald C. C. Cuming’s 50 years of excellence at the College of Law.

 “Set-Off & Security Interests” (2017) 50(1) University of British Columbia Law Review 1-37.